AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The rules for deriving from tagged limited private types are slightly different than ones we've seen in the previous section.
+The rules for deriving from tagged limited private types are slightly different than the ones we've seen so far.
+This is because tagged limited types are always :ref:`explicitly limited types <Adv_Ada_Explicitly_Limited_Types>`.

 Let's look at an example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Resource_Management.Limited_Types.Deriving_From_Limited_Types.Derived_Tagged_Limited_Private_Type
     :class: ada-expect-compile-error